open-telemetry/oteps/text/trace/0234-payload-collection.md

 As payloads are saved as regular attributes, they must follow the defined [limits](https://github.com/alanwest/opentelemetry-specification/blob/eb551bc9cf50d93463f20585686194d62887e044/specification/common/README.md#attribute-limits).

-Capturing payloads using appropriate APIs could assist in specifying different limits in the future (either more are less strict than of 'regular' attributes), and mechanisms for shortenning large payloads as well.
+Capturing payloads using appropriate APIs could assist in specifying different limits in the future (either more are less strict than of 'regular' attributes), and mechanisms for shortening large payloads as well.

 ### Handling sensitive data